This article was previously published on 7/30/2019.

 Elementary School Homework Tips

-Little kids frequently have trouble focusing on homework.
-School is out for the day and they just want to play!
+Little kids frequently have trouble focusing on virtual learning and homework, especially when there are so many distractions and fun things to play with at home.
 The solution?
 Make learning more like playtime.

 - Try learning apps.
 Support the subjects your kid studies in school with apps that make learning about it more fun.
 This tip is especially helpful for subjects that you or your kid struggle with.
 Some of our favorite educational apps include DragonBox for math, Spelling Stage for spelling, and DuoLingo, which offers learning-based games in Spanish, French and many other languages.